 Modern farming relies on synthetic nitrogen fertilisers which use prodigious fossil fuel energy in their manufacture, and which tend to create downstream pollution problems such as the notorious dead zone in the Gulf of Mexico caused by fertiliser-intensive American farming.
 Synthetic fertilisers are also misallocated globally, being used largely to squeeze a bit of extra productivity out of farms in wealthy western countries, when they’d be much more usefully directed to poor farmers in low income countries.
 For all these reasons, we don’t use them at Vallis Veg.

 But organic fertilisers also have their problems.
 Routinely importing bulky organic composts like horse or cow manure or municipal compost uses so much fossil fuel that it’s scarcely preferable in energy terms to synthetic fertiliser.
 It can also bring toxins onto the holding, and it’s implicitly reliant on synthetic fertiliser inasmuch as its source materials are usually grown in this way.
 Therefore, we don’t import these organic composts onto our site either.
-The only materials we do routinely import onto our site are wood chips from tree surgeons (the rationale being that this is a waste material that’s going to be driven around and dumped somewhere, so it might as well be on our site where we can use it to make seed compost and soil improvers), and a small amount of organically-certified reclaimed peat seed compost for our soil-block seed propagation system (see this blog post for a discussion of the rights and wrongs of reclaimed peat).
+The only materials we routinely import onto our site are wood chips from tree surgeons (the rationale being that this is a waste material that’s going to be driven around and dumped somewhere, so it might as well be on our site where we can use it to make seed compost and soil improvers), urine (carried inside the people who come onto the site) and a small amount of organically-certified reclaimed peat seed compost for our soil-block seed propagation system (see this blog post for a discussion of the rights and wrongs of reclaimed peat).
+This is supplemented by very occasional gifts of horse manure from an adjacent neighbour.

 Like many things in life, we don’t believe that there’s a single perfect solution to the linked conundrums of fertility and tillage – perhaps the key problem that any would-be sustainable farming system has to resolve.
 We think our approach described above is a kind of ‘least worst’ option, but it’s something we’re always thinking about and discussing, so as always we welcome any comments or queries.